ebellocchia/telegram_payment_bot/README.md

 ### Create Telegram app

-In order to use the bot, in addition to the bot token you also need an APP ID and hash.\
+In order to use the bot, in addition to the bot token you also need an API ID and hash.\
 To get them, create an app using the following website: [https://my.telegram.org/apps](https://my.telegram.org/apps).

 ### Installation